quickbooks2018/aws-php-application-deployment/README.md

 - Set up S3 cross-region replication for important data.
 - Implement regular backups for all stateful components.
 - Create and regularly test a disaster recovery plan.
-- Use Velero for Kubernetes cluster and persistent volume backups.

 ## Cost Optimization